 What does a natural gas regulator do?

 What does a natural gas regulator do?
 Throughout the gas delivery system, from the well to the stove burner, regulators are used to adjusting the pressure to ensure safety.
-In this back to basics entry, I discuss why natural gas pressure regulators are used in a delivery system.
+I discuss why natural gas pressure regulators are used in a delivery system in this back to basics entry.

 Natural Gas Regulators

 After natural gas makes its way out of the well into gathering and transmission systems and gate stations, it ultimately enters distribution lines (or “mains”).